The Jockey Cap Project

 This acquisition and conservation easement project will ensure that the Town can work with USVLT and other partners to give Jockey Cap the love it deserves.
 Planned future improvement projects include creating a welcoming trailhead with a parking lot, bike parking, and information kiosk, erosion control, many trail projects, and more.

-USVLT is currently actively fundraising to complete the Jockey Cap project.
-Support has already been provided by:
+USVLT and the Town of Fryeburg have completed fundraising for the Jockey Cap acquisition.
+Support has been provided by:

 - The Maine Land and Water Conservation Fund